Why Your Central Coast Website Isn't Showing Up in Google

 Google usually needs more than a homepage and a contact form to feel confident about a local business.
 It wants clearer signals about the services offered, the locations served, and the depth of useful information on the site.

-That is especially true in competitive service categories where several local operators are offering similar work.
+That's especially true in competitive service categories where several local operators are offering similar work.

 - Thin service-page coverage